mcsrainbow/mcsrainbow.github.io/en/2022/05/notes-from-reading-rich-dad-poor-dad/index.md

 >
 > Actively seek out ways to grow your knowledge about money and managing your finances.
 Increase your financial literacy.
 >
-> As Warren Buffett said, “The most important investment you can make is in yourself.”
+> As Warren Buffett said, "The most important investment you can make is in yourself."
 >
 >
 > **What is Your Reason?**
 >
-> Underlying everything that we do, there is a fundamental need we are trying to fulfil.
+> Underlying everything that we do, there is a fundamental need we are trying to fulfill.
 >
-> As with anything in life, you don’t have a strong enough “why” it makes the process difficult when you are faced with setbacks.
+> As with anything in life, you don’t have a strong enough "why" it makes the process difficult when you are faced with setbacks.
 >
-> Your reason or purpose is usually a mix of “wants” and “don’t wants”.
+> Your reason or purpose is usually a mix of "wants" and "don’t wants".
 >
-> + “I don’t want to work my entire life and be stuck in the rat race.”
+> + "I don’t want to work my entire life and be stuck in the rat race."
-> + “I don’t want to live paycheck to paycheck.”
+> + "I don’t want to live paycheck to paycheck."
-> + “I want control over my time and my life.
-I want to make money work for me so I can be free and travel the world with my loved ones.”
+> + "I want control over my time and my life.
+I want to make money work for me so I can be free and travel the world with my loved ones."
-> + “I want control over my time and my life.”
+> + "I want control over my time and my life."
 >
 > Dig deeper and ask yourself these questions.
 >
-> + “What does being financially free means to me?”
+> + "What does being financially free means to me?"
-> + “Why is it so important for me to gain financial independence?”
+> + "Why is it so important for me to gain financial independence?"
 >
 > Your purpose lies somewhere in these answers.
 >